ebenezerkojofrimpong/Google-Fiber-Repeat-Calls-Analysis/README.md

 ---

-We will address this case using the following methodology:
+We will address this case study using the following methodology:

 `ASK` `PREPARE`  `PROCESS`  `ANALYSE`  `SHARE`  `ACT`